 A mentally disordered offender (MDO) is a status given to individuals convicted of certain violent or sex-based felonies, when the crime was caused by a severe mental disorder.
 These offenders must receive mental health monitoring as a condition of being released on parole.

-Once a California State Prison inmate serves his/her determinate sentence, he/she is automatically placed on parole.

-Once an inmate has served the numeric part of his/her indeterminate sentence (that is, the “x” number), he/she is eligible to be placed on parole pursuant to a California Board of Parole suitability (lifer) hearing.
+Normally, inmates released following a determinate sentence automatically go on parole.
+Meanwhile, inmates who serve the numeric part of their indeterminate sentence become eligible for parole pursuant to a California Board of Parole suitability (lifer) hearing.

-But if the inmate suffers from a mental disorder or illness — which presents a public safety risk — there are exceptions to these rules.
-Referred to as mentally disordered offenders or “MDOs”, this class of prisoners has their own set of California parole laws.
+However, there are exceptions to these rules for the inmate suffering from a mental disorder or illness that presents a public safety risk.
+These mentally disordered offenders – called “MDOs” – have their own set of California parole laws.

 Below, our California criminal defense attorneys address the following:

 - 1. What is the mentally disordered offender (MDO) law?

 - 3. What treatment is required during parole supervision?